pSEO Review Pipeline (headless)

 - Are any statements misleading or oversimplified?

-- Does the page follow established clinical patterns (see below)?
+- Does it follow the clinical patterns below?

 ## Clinical patterns to enforce